TheSoundCoder/GameChatBalancer/Manual.md

 6. If the debug window shows a lot of altering values coming in, change to a higher noise reduction level.
 7. Return with #3, except you already reached the noise reduction level "High". ;-)

-*What is the downside of noise reduction?* - If noise reduction set to medium or high, the application will "drop" 1 value at level medium und 2 values (at level high) if yout change the direction when turning the potentiometer.
+*What is the downside of noise reduction?* - If noise reduction set to medium or high, the application will "drop" 1 value at level medium und 2 values (at level high) **if you change the direction when turning the potentiometer**.
 The reason is that those values are buffered and not sent by the microcontroller.
-At level high it will look as follows (example).
+At level high it will look as follows (example):
 - Initial value 50
 - You turn the potentiometer left until you reach 45
 - You start turing the potentiometer right.
-The first value will be 48 intead if 46 as 45, 46 and 47 are in the local buffer.
+The first value will be **48 instead of 46** as 45, 46 and 47 are in the local buffer.

 ### Audio settings
-You can fully control and customize GameChatBalancer to your needs in the settings area.
-If your DIY hardware is connected to the PC GameChatBalancer should automatically detect it and connect to it.

 ## Debug